andycroll/andycroll.com/_posts/2009/2009-05-04-some-textpattern-htaccess-goodness.markdown

 ## Removing the trailing slash

 When using a CMS such as textpattern, that uses URL rewriting, you can often get the same url with a trailing slash, I've found a way to remove that.
-Note the two lines that single out the `mint` (analytics) and `rpc` (connection for desktop blogging software) directories, if these aren't in there the respective service will not function.
+Note the two lines that single out the `mint` (analytics) and `rpc` (connection for desktop blogging software) directories, if these aren’t in there the respective service will not function.
 This works for any directory, just copy the line and replace the name.

 ```
 RewriteCond %{REQUEST_FILENAME} !-f